 Revenue from standalone software is recognized depending on whether the license is perpetual or time-based.
 Perpetual (one-time charge) license software is recognized at the time of the inception of the arrangement when control transfers to the customers, if the software license is considered as a separate performance obligation from the services offered by the Company.
 Revenue from post-contract support is recognized over the contract term on a straight-line basis, because we are providing (i) support and (ii) unspecified software updates on a when-and-if available basis over the contract term.
 Revenue from time-based-licensed software is allocated to each performance obligation and is recognized either at a point in time or over time as follows.
 The license component is recognized at the time when control transfers to customers, with the post-contract support component recognized ratably over the committed term of the contract.
 For contracts with any combination of licenses, support, and other services, distinct performance obligations are accounted for separately.
-For contracts with multiple performance obligations, we allocate the transaction price of the contract to each performance obligation on a relative basis using the SSP attributed to each performance obligation.
+For contracts with multiple performance obligations, we allocate the transaction price of the contract to each performance obligation.